hack101/lesson3/README.md

 sudo pip install -r packages.txt
 ```

 If you are using a Trottier computer you do not need "sudo".
+The starter package also includes this packages file, so if you downloaded that you only need to run `sudo pip install -r packages.txt`.

 ### Organizing our application